 The Applanation Tonometer Test.
-This is another technique of accurately measuring the eye pressure.
-With drops numbing your eyes, a small devise is barely touched to the front surface of each eye with a glowing, bright-blue tool to measure the pressure.
+This is another technique of accurately measuring eye pressure.
+With drops numbing your eyes, a small device is barely touched to the front surface of each eye with a glowing, bright-blue tool to measure the pressure.

 Eye Health Evaluation and Supplemental Testing

 At the completion of the examination, your optometrist will evaluate all the test results to determine a diagnosis.
 He or she will discuss with you any visual or eye health problems and explain treatment options.